Company Data (Environment and Safety)

 (Number of incidents)

-Mitsubishi Chemical and its Group companies Lost time incident rate (LTIR)
+Mitsubishi Chemical and its Group companies Lost time injury frequency rate

 (Number of incidents)